rust-lang/book/src/ch07-02-controlling-visibility-with-pub.md

 our call to that function from our binary crate be allowed, the warning that the function is unused will go away.
 Marking something public lets Rust know that we intend for the function to be used by code outside of our program.
-Rust considers the theoretical external usage that's now possible as the function "being used."
-Thus, when something is marked as public, Rust will not require that it's used in our own program and will stop warning that the item is unused.
+Rust considers the theoretical external usage that’s now possible as the function "being used."
+Thus, when something is marked as public, Rust will not require that it’s used in our own program and will stop warning that the item is unused.

 ### Making a Function Public

 To tell Rust to make something public, we add the `pub` keyword to the start of the declaration of the item we want to make public.
-We'll focus on fixing the warning that tells us that `client::connect` has gone unused for now, as well as the "module `client` is private" error from our binary crate.
+We’ll focus on fixing the warning that tells us that `client::connect` has gone unused for now, as well as the "module `client` is private" error from our binary crate.
 Modify `src/lib.rs` to make the `client` module public, like so: